Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 VoIP for logisticsHow a routed call actually moves through the system.

-From the moment a call enters your VoIP setup to the moment your team answers — the routing path step by step.
+From the moment a call enters your VoIP setup to the moment it terminates — the routing path step by step.
+For a deeper walkthrough, see how DID call routing works.

 - The call enters your VoIP infrastructure.
 Inbound through a DID number, or outbound initiated by your PBX, dialer, or agent.

 - VoipTower evaluates the routing rules.
-DID number → country → business hours → department → language → campaign → agent group → failover.
-The order is configured to fit your business.
+DID number → destination country → business hours → department → language → campaign → agent group → failover.
+The order is configured to fit your traffic.

 - The right route is selected.
 For outbound: CLI, NCLI, or TDM per destination country.
 For inbound: PBX queue, CRM workflow, agent group, or backup team.

 - The call is delivered.
-Through the SIP trunk to your PBX, into a call center queue, to a CRM-connected workflow, or directly to an agent.
+Through the SIP trunk to your PBX, into a call center queue, to a CRM-connected workflow, or terminated on the selected route.

-- If the main route is unavailable, failover applies.
+- If the main route degrades, failover applies.
 Backup destinations take over without dropping the call.
-No call lost because one path failed.
+No traffic lost because one path failed.

 Call routing, DID numbers, SIP trunking, and PBX — how they connect.